EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 When it finally started to come together, the kind folks at Casady & Greene began to also beta-test and try to navigate through "Slumberland".
 And true to the original concept, players would fly out of the first house, fly into a second, travel for a good deal through the sewers beneath the ground, travel across fields ...

+### Changing Times

+Eventually an engineer working on the graphics team at Apple Computer Inc. reached out to me and I was flown out to California for a job interview.
+In 1995 I began as a programmer at Apple just as the company was sliding into the darkest period of its existence.
+Nonetheless, there was no doubt in my mind that my stint as a solo game developer had run its course.
+My girlfriend would follow me to California for our next adventure.
+Writing games was questionable in any event since Apple stipulated that any programming that its engineers did belonged to Apple — on or off the clock.

+In fact I somehow survived the layoffs — made my career at Apple.
+I married my girlfriend and we raised three California girls in the Bay Area.

+Casady & Greene suffered the fate that I think the majority of the "mom and pop" software houses were succumbing to.
+Game sales were in fact going increasingly to the bigger players that had broader reach.
+Productivity apps were concentrated to a handful of the big players — utility software was being bundled in the OS itself.
+As a company C&G's last "hurrah" was their sale of Jeff Robbins' popular "SoundJam" application to Apple where it was rebranded "iTunes".
+I suppose it was not enough to sustain them though.

+In my mind though, like some kind of postcard, Casady & Greene will still always be this image of straw-colored hills dotted with Live Oak trees and the friendly people I met that were so warm and welcoming to this complete stranger: this bewildered Kansas so out of my element.